jasmyn/sob/README.markdown

 Installation
 ------------

+1.Prepare MySql

     1. Create the main table and give it a test entry...
         ```sql
         create table blog (
             id int unsigned not null auto_increment primary key,
             title varchar(255) not null,
             copy varchar(255) not null,
             posted datetime not null,
             tags varchar(255)
         );
         ```

     2. Give it a dummy entry so you have something to play with...
         ```sql
         insert into blog values (
             '',
             'Test Title One',
             'Test Entry One',
             'now()',
             ''
         );
         ```

     3. Create comment table...
         ```sql
         create table comments (
             id int unsigned not null auto_increment primary key,
             postId int unsigned not null,
             author varchar(64),
             copy text not null,
             ip varchar(64),
             posted datetime not null
         );
         ```

     4. Give it a dummy comment to play with...
         ```sql
         insert into comments values (
             '',
             1,
             'Author',
             'Comment',
             '192.168.1.1',
             ''
         );
         ```

     5. Create banned IP table...
         ```sql
         create table banned (
             id int unsigned not null auto_increment primary key,
             ip varchar(64) not null
         );
         ```

-6. Edit /includes/db_vars.inc to contain your actual db connect info.
+2. Edit /includes/db_vars.inc to contain your actual db connect info.

-7. Up everything, leaving the directory/file structure intact.
+3. Upload everything to your hosting server, leaving the directory/file structure intact.

-8. Make your page, calling the classes then sob.
+4. Make your page, calling the classes then sob.
 Here's one I did...
     ```php
     <?php
         include 'includes/header.inc';